osohq/oso/docs/using/libraries/ruby/index.rst

 .. |array_at| replace:: ``Array#at``
 .. _array_at: https://ruby-doc.org/core/Array.html#method-i-at

-There is currently no syntax for random access to a list element within a policy; i.e., there is no Polar equivalent of the Ruby expression ``user.groups[1]``.
-However, you can still access a specific element via methods like |array_at|_.
-To access the elements of a list, you may iterate over it with :ref:`operator-in` or destructure it with :ref:`pattern matching
+Ruby methods like |array_at|_ may be used for random access to list elements, but there is currently no Polar syntax that is equivalent to the Ruby expression ``user.groups[1]``.
+To access the elements of a list without using a method, you may iterate over it with :ref:`operator-in` or destructure it with :ref:`pattern matching <patterns-and-matching>`.
-<patterns-and-matching>`.

 Hashes
 ^^^^^^